HMC-Makerspace/MAKE/Documentation/README.md

 SSL certificates are automatically renewed every year by the CertBot installation, but the server needs to be stopped and started to reload the certificates.

+- The server `db.json` should be renamed to `db.json.20xx.old` when the spring semester ends.

+    **Make sure to download the renamed file over SSH to your computer and upload it to the Head Stewards Google Drive.
+[You can follow this guide](https://www.namecheap.com/support/knowledgebase/article.aspx/9571/89/how-to-download-a-file-via-ssh/)**.

+    Summer stewards should be added as admins using the website's admin panel.
+This should give them swipe access to all rooms.
+    Before the semster starts, hired stewards should be added as stewards, again using the admin panel.

 - The gmail account used to send emails is in Google's low-security mode.
 If Google detects inactivity, or if Google ever stops allowing this mode, you wil need to change the account.
 This can be done by editing the `api_keys.json` file to a new email and password.
 Any email service with SMTP support is fine, not just gmail.

+- The JS file `page_quiz_info.js` needs to be updated with any new manuals/policies that are added.
+Old policies/manuals will need to be removed.

 ### 3. If something changes IRL...
 - If the Makerspace Manager changes, the string `MAKERSPACE_MANAGER_EMAIL` needs to be updated in `main.rs`.